-Business lawyers at Gehres Law Group provide assistance to California organizations in complying with labor and employment regulations, including new laws that are passed in California.
+Business lawyers at Gehres Law Library provide assistance to California organizations in complying with labor and employment regulations, including new laws that are passed in California.
 Keeping abreast of legal changes is important as new regulations are passed frequently that employers are expected to comply with.
 For example, AB 168 was signed into law by Governor Jerry Brown on October 12, 2017 imposing a ban on California employers inquiring about salary history from job applicants.

 California Employers May No Longer Ask Applicants About Their Salary Histories